monica-1008/watch-segmentation/README.md

 ## Usage

-Once the app is up and running, simply upload an image of a watch, and the system will return the segmented output.
+Once the app is up and running, simply upload an image, and the system will return the segmented output.